2002–03 NFL playoffs: AFC: Tennessee Titans 34, Pittsburgh Steelers 31 (OT)

 The third time was the charm for Titans kicker Joe Nedney.
-After missing the potential game-winning field goal at the end of regulation time, and a second failed kick in overtime was negated because of a controversial running-into-the-kicker penalty on Pittsburgh's Dewayne Washington, Nedney won the game from 26 yards out 2:15 into overtime.
-Steelers coach Bill Cowher was incensed, saying he called a timeout before the winning kick took place.
+After missing the potential game-winning field goal at the end of regulation time, and a second failed kick in overtime was negated because of a controversial running-into-the-kicker penalty on the Steelers' Dewayne Washington, Nedney won the game from 26 yards out 2:15 into overtime.
+Steelers head coach Bill Cowher was incensed, saying he called a timeout before the winning kick took place.

-Titans cornerback Samari Rolle gave his team an early scoring opportunity when he intercepted Tommy Maddox's first pass of the game and returned it 16 yards to the Tennessee 48-yard line.
+Titans cornerback Samari Rolle gave his team an early scoring opportunity when he intercepted Tommy Maddox's first pass of the game and returned it 16 yards to the Titans' 48-yard line.
 The Titans then drove 52 yards in seven plays to score on quarterback Steve McNair's 8-yard scramble.
-Following a Steelers punt, Tennessee drove 76 yards in 16 plays to score on Eddie George's 1-yard touchdown run.
-The key player of the drive was receiver Drew Bennett, who was responsible for two of the drive's four third down conversions.
-He caught a 19-yard pass on third and 16 from the Titans 36, and later hauled in a 9-yard catch on third and 8 from the Steelers 43.
+Following a Steelers punt, the Titans drove 76 yards in 16 plays to score on Eddie George's 1-yard touchdown run.
+The key player of the drive was wide receiver Drew Bennett, who was responsible for two of the drive's four third down conversions.
+He caught a 19-yard pass on third and 16 from the Titans' 36-yard line, and later hauled in a 9-yard catch on third and 8 from the Steelers' 43-yard line.

-However, Pittsburgh ended up dominating the second quarter.
-After punting on their next drive, Lethon Flowers recovered a fumble from George (his first fumble of the season) on the Titans 8-yard line, leading to Maddox's 8-yard touchdown pass to Hines Ward.
-Then Tennessee lost another turnover when McNair threw a pass that was intercepted by Chad Scott on the Steelers 41.
+However, the Steelers ended up dominating the second quarter.
+After punting on their next drive, Lethon Flowers recovered a fumble from George (his first fumble of the season) on the Titans' 8-yard line, leading to Maddox's 8-yard touchdown pass to Hines Ward.
+Then the Titans lost another turnover when McNair threw a pass that was intercepted by Chad Scott on the Steelers 41-yard line.
 On the next play, Maddox completed a 40-yard pass to Plaxico Burress, setting up Jeff Reed's 30-yard field goal that made the score 14–10.
 The next time they had the ball, they took advantage of a 35-yard pass interference penalty against Rolle, along with three key plays by Ward, who caught two passes for 18 yards and rushed for 11.
-Reed finished the drive with a 39-yard field goal on the last play of the half, making the score 14-13 going into halftime.
+Reed finished the drive with a 39-yard field goal on the last play of the half, making the score 14–13 going into halftime.